19 Breathtaking Places to Go Kayaking in Maryland With Kids

 10. Deep Creek Lake, McHenry

 There are a ton of activities for everyone at Deep Creek Lake.
-From skiing, to hiking, boating activities, fishing, ziplining, bowling, kayaking, rafting, you name it.
+From skiing, to hiking in Maryland, boating activities, fishing, ziplining, bowling, kayaking, rafting, you name it.
 Your kids are sure to have a blast here.
 You can enjoy the calm waters via whitewater rafting tours or paddle through the waters.
 Families can enjoy not only fishing but also some ice-fishing as this lake is one of the best spots for it and the lake freezes completely in late December.
+Also check out these nice places to go fishing while in Maryland.

 11. Pocomoke River Trail